antoinemairesse/live-lyrics/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.12.

+You can test the current running version on this url : [Live Lyrics](https://live-lyrics-2c715.web.app/) (You need a premium Spotify account for it to work)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.